LegoCreation/CNN_eddy_detection/readme.md

 $ python -m ipykernel install --user --name eddy-tracking --display-name="eddy-tracking"

 ```
 For usage of package please refer to scripts.
-As notebooks are updated frequently and contain more scratch work so might create confusion.
+As notebooks are updated frequently and contain more scratch work, hence might create confusion.
 However, going through the notebook once is recommended for gaining better insight of overall process.